andrewmellinger/malab/manual.md

 The Vassal's work selection is based on a variety of factors about the provided work.
 Distance to work, current capacity, current need and other environmental factors.
 Some of the priorities have been exposed as game rules to allow experimentation.
 Note, these factors apply to all Vassals and all Beacons regardless of the player or dimension.

-- **vassal.distance** - ( default: 64 ) - This is the maximum distance in blocks that a vassal will travel to collect a material, or from collection area to drop off.
+- **workDroid.distance** - ( default: 64 ) - This is the maximum distance in blocks that a workDroid will travel to collect a material, or from collection area to drop off.
 For example, this number is the maximum distance between harvesting a tree and the chest the Vassal should put the wood in.
 This helps to keep the Vassals in a more limited area.
-- **vassal.forester.harvest.value** - ( default: 0 ) - This is a weighting factor given to the Vassal when computing the priority of harvesting wood over other things when wood is in demand by something like a furnace.
+- **workDroid.forester.harvest.value** - ( default: 0 ) - This is a weighting factor given to the Vassal when computing the priority of harvesting wood over other things when wood is in demand by something like a furnace.
 The higher the number the more it will do to collect wood.
 Note, chests do not demand wood.
-- **vassal.forester.idle.harvest.value** - ( default: -5 ) - This is a weighting factor given to the Vassal when computing the priority of harvesting wood over other things when nothing demands wood but the bot is idle.
+- **workDroid.forester.idle.harvest.value** - ( default: -5 ) - This is a weighting factor given to the Vassal when computing the priority of harvesting wood over other things when nothing demands wood but the bot is idle.
 The higher the number the more it will do to collect wood when not in demand.
-- **vassal.quarry.harvest.value** - ( default: 5 ) - See the harvest value for foresters for a explanation  of what this value means.
+- **workDroid.quarry.harvest.value** - ( default: 5 ) - See the harvest value for foresters for a explanation  of what this value means.
 However, this value applies to quarries instead of foresters.
-- **vassal.quarry.idle.harvest.value** - ( default: 0 ) - See the idle harvest value for foresters for a explanation of what this value means.
+- **workDroid.quarry.idle.harvest.value** - ( default: 0 ) - See the idle harvest value for foresters for a explanation of what this value means.
 However, this value applies to quarries instead of forresters.
-- **vassal.quarry.depth.value.tenths.per.block** - ( default: 2) - This value allows deeper quarries to be prioritized over other activities.
+- **workDroid.quarry.depth.value.tenths.per.block** - ( default: 2) - This value allows deeper quarries to be prioritized over other activities.
 This number is based on the closeness to the bottom ( depth of 11.)
 The closer to 11 the higher the value.
 The higher this value, the higher the priority of this quarry.